gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 Quantum gravity is necessary.

-This is why we can do reliable calculations in quantum gravity at low energies —
+This is why we can do reliable calculations in quantum gravity at low energies:
-GR as an EFT gives well-defined predictions — without needing a complete theory of quantum gravity.
+GR as an EFT gives well-defined predictions, without needing a complete theory of quantum gravity.

 ---

 ## VII.
-The Hierarchy Problem — Where RG Hurts
+The Hierarchy Problem.
+Where RG Hurts

 The renormalization group also reveals one of the deepest problems in physics.